reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:37:25] **Jenny Truong:** Yes.

 ## [00:37:25] Personal boundaries and 7 types of rest

 [00:37:25] **Carl Vitullo:** ( nervous laughter) Yeah.
-I, and I guess I, I, I also wanna contrast, we've talked a little bit about, you know, sort of like time cutoffs and keeping like, working hours.
+I, and I guess I also wanna contrast, we've talked a little bit about, you know, sort of like time cutoffs and keeping like, working hours.
 I have always been a very erratic person, you know, like ADHD and whatever are among my diagnoses.

 [00:37:42] So the idea of like getting up at nine in the morning and like working until five with like lunch break has always been very, I don't know, it's grated against me a little bit.
 So I, I personally have found it very helpful to say, &quot;I will commit this time, this energy that I have to this project, to this company.
 But like, don't tell me when to do it.&quot; I kind of chased my inspiration personally, just for myself, over working 10, 15 years now.
 I have learned ways to sort of lean into those quirks of how my brain operates.
 Like, okay, I'm adhd.
 I struggle to.
 Do small rote things, but when I, when I get inspired, it's just best to lean into it.